 Figure 6.10.2.3-1 MBS procedure for re-keying

 Step 1: If a UE in a Multicast broadcast, is leaving the Multicast group, then respective SMF is informed about the UE leaving the Multicast group and the TMGI.
-If a UE joins a session, then PDU session estabilishment or modification happens with respective SMF.
+If a UE joins a session, then PDU session establishment or modification happens with respective SMF.

 Step 2: SMF informs the respective RAN via AMF about a UE leaving an MBS group and initiate a new MBS group management procedure.
 As one or few UEs leaving the group, same keys can not be used for ongoing MBS traffic.